 This is a selective guide intended as a point of departure for your research in Philosophy.
-Using the tabs above, you can navigate through the various types of resources available through Queen's University Library including print, online and multimedia.
+Using the menu on the left, you can navigate through the various types of resources available through Queen's University Library including print, online and multimedia.

 The following books describe how to conduct research in the field of philosophy and provide lists of annotated important sources.